Graylog2/documentation/pages/sending_data.rst

 Reading from files
 ==================

-Graylog itself is not able to read log messages from file, but it comes with the :ref:`Collector Sidecar <graylog-collector-sidecar>` which can used as a supervisor for tools that are build for this purpose.
+Graylog itself is not able, out-of-the-box to read log messages from file.
+If a plugin provide such feature this would be possible.
+Additional we had build the :ref:`Collector Sidecar <graylog-collector-sidecar>` which can be used as a supervisor for tools that are build for this purpose.

-Additional any tool that can read files and send native Graylog (GELF) messages can be used.
+Any tool that can send data to Graylog can be used, as long as an input is present in Graylog that is able to receive the data.